Nyaughh/t2chat/README.md

 Make sure to:

 1. Set all required environment variables
-2. Build the application with `npm run build`
+2. Build the application with `npm run build:prod`
 3. Configure the start command as `npm run start`

 ## ⚙️ Configuration